 - Assuming everyone supports and loves your leadership.

-There are some things the leader will never know.
+Some things the leader will never know.
 That’s okay.
-Walking by faith is a good thing.
-I highly encourage it.
 There are issues within the life of an organization, however, that while the leader may not know readily, or even want to know, he or she should explore continually.

 Want to test your awareness?

-Now, to really make this experiment successful, let them answer anonymously.
+If you really want to a challenge from this experiment, let them answer anonymously.
 You trust them, right?
+We set that in the parameters of who you asked to answer.
 Set up a Survey Monkey account and let them respond without having to add their name.